GuranshCodes/Excel-Formulas/README.md

     End If

     Application.EnableEvents = True
     End Sub

-💾 Save the file again as .xlsm to keep your macros working.
+<h5>💾 Save the file again as .xlsm to keep your macros working.</h5>

-🧪 How to Use
+<h5>🧪 How to Use</h5>

-Pick a product from the dropdown in B19:B30
+-Pick a product from the dropdown in B19:B30

-Type a quantity in M19:M30 (kg → it’ll change to pounds)
+-Type a quantity in M19:M30 (kg → it’ll change to pounds)

-Unit price appears in O19:O30
+-Unit price appears in O19:O30

-The total in P19:P30 calculates automatically
+-The total in P19:P30 calculates automatically

-Subtotal, Tax, and Grand Total update live
+-Subtotal, Tax, and Grand Total update live

-You can also edit prices manually if you want — everything updates automatically.
+-You can also edit prices manually if you want — everything updates automatically.

-💡 Tips for Beginners
+<h5>💡 Tips for Beginners</h5>

-Always click Enable Content when you open the .xlsm file
+-Always click Enable Macro Content when you open the .xlsm file

-To add more products, update the Products sheet
+-To add more products, update the Products sheet

-To add more rows, edit the VBA and formula ranges
+-To add more rows, edit the VBA and formula ranges

-Formulas to remember:
+-Formulas to remember:

 Subtotal → =SUM(P19:P30)